From Mission Trips to Self-Sustaining Eye Care

-Deeply motivated to care for the poor, three early mission team members were just starting a private eye care practice in Guatemala City.
-They turned that practice into a social service enterprise and Visualiza was born.
+Deeply motivated to care for the poor, three early mission team members were starting a private eye care practice in Guatemala City.
+With help from MacArthur Foundation Fellow, David Green, and International Eye Foundation Director of Sustainability Initiatives, Raheem Rahmathullah, they turned their new practice into a social service enterprise and Visualiza was born.

-This meant some patients would pay full price for eye care, others would only be able to pay some of the total cost, and the poorest patients wouldn’t be able to pay anything…
+This meant some patients would pay full price for eye care, others would only pay some of the total cost, and the poorest patients wouldn’t pay anything…

 …but EVERYONE would get the same quality of care!

 And THAT meant a larger amount of profit had to be reinvested in the business.
 It was a serious personal sacrifice and financial risk for these young doctors just starting out.

 But a dedicated group of donors also helped get Visualiza underway and kept it going until we reached financial independence.

 Starting with one eye care clinic and supporting mobile clinics in Guatemala’s Peten Rainforest, Visualiza expanded to two Eye Care Hospitals and four supporting Vision Centers between 1996 and 2016.